Table of Contents

 My honest opinion is that the Alesis Virtue 88 is not as good as the Alesis Recital Pro.
 With this being said, it is a bit cheaper than the Recital Pro and it meant more so for beginners.

-Alesis Virtue 88 Overview
+Alesis Virtue 88 Review

 The Alesis Virtue 88 comes in with 2 x 15-watt speakers, which is a downgrade from the 2 x 20-watt speakers on the Recital Pro.
 You get a 3-month subscription to Skoove, which is a learning service for beginners.

 This keyboard replaces the beginner models of Alesis keyboards, in my opinion.
 The Virtue 88 is perfect for beginners as well as for kids as it comes with the Skoove membership.
 In my opinion, this makes as a perfect option for a piano for kids over 5.

 This is currently one of the best options that you can pick for beginners.
 If you’re looking for something to test the waters, yet last a couple of years, this is the pick.